The Wildland Urban Interface

 From a wildfire point of view it is EXPLOSIVE!

 While it probably would not have resulted in direct flame impingement upon the home, the ember blizzard would have blanketed it, resulting in the probable lose of the home.
+The forest would no longer exist.

 SE walked the property with the landowner to determine viewshed priorities, and determined leave trees by species as well as trees of personal significance.
+The "spider" capitalizes on it's over 25 feet of reach, and unparalleled adaptation to terrain to minimize damage.

 The end result left the land owner almost speechless!